 Hearing a song I liked, I stopped to see where it was coming from.
 What caught my eye next was a rack containing rows of 45 RPM records.
-I spotted both of my current favorite hits and then discovered that they only cost .98 cents each and I could afford to buy both of them.
+I spotted both of my current favorite hits and then discovered that they only cost less than a dollar each and I could afford to buy both of them.

 The idea that I could actually own the current hits that I was hearing on Casey Kasem’s “American Top 40,” was new to me.
 I could take them home and play them at any time I wanted and not have to wait for their rotation on my radio.
 I selected two 45’s, which also happened to be my two favorite current hits which were “Enjoy Yourself” by The Jacksons and “Car Wash” by Rose Royce.
 I paid the cashier at the record department register and she placed them into a colorful Sears Record Department bag.